 If I die this summer, it will be on a staircase.*

 So recently, my life became a giant sausagefest.
-For the past nine years, I’ve been surrounded by women, effeminate men, and people who don’t subscribe to the gender binary.
+For the past nine years, I’ve been surrounded by women, men who are mostly in touch with their feelings, and people who don’t subscribe to the gender binary.
 This is a direct consequence of attending performing arts high school followed by Vassar followed by working at a dance store and living and breathing dance and theatre.
 I was only exposed to large groups of men when they were visiting all-male a cappella groups sleeping on my living room floor (hey, Haverford Humtones!) or… nope.
 That’s actually the only significant large group of men I’ve been in close proximity with in the past nine years.
 (See?
 I TOLD you I didn’t fund my Vassar education by working as a high-class hooker!)

 Anyway, I recently started working at a Silicon Valley tech company.
 Guys, let me tell you something: that whole thing about how the tech industry is overrun by dudes is not a joke.
 It is actually overrun by dudes.
 Kind, smart, well-mannered dudes, but dudes all the same.
 I started by first day with some twenty other interns.
 I was the ONLY lady.
 (I am also an English major and the only non-tech intern, so it was kind of like being an anthropomorphic enchilada at a pizza parlor.)
 I got over that in about five minutes and am now thoroughly enjoying my burgeoning friendships with all my new male computer genius buddies.